Fox-Islam/js-exercises/README.md

 ```
 npm run check-answers
 ```

-You should see a list of failing tests (Somewhere along the lines of `❌ Successn't...
+You should see a list of failing tests in your console (Somewhere along the lines of `❌ Successn't...
 Expected 'Your Result' to equal`)

+Whenever you want to re-run the tests, run `npm run check-answers`

+## Now what?
-To start making those tests pass, open up the 'exercises.js' file where you'll see a bunch of empty functions waiting to be filled in.
+To start making those tests pass, open up the 'exercises.js' file (It should already be opened in the CodeSandbox link) where you'll see a bunch of functions `return`ing `"Your Result"` for you to modify.

 Feel free to create additional functions in the file to use within the pre-defined exercise functions but changing the exercise function names or the number of inputs they take in is likely to cause the tests to fail.

+## Example
 As an example to get you going, in exercises.js we have a `sayHello(name)` function, when we run the tests initially it says the tests for that function fail because
 ```
 1) When calling the sayHello function